smcnary/mcnary_technical_backend/README.md

-# McNary Legal Services Frontend
+# McNary Technical Backend

-A modern React TypeScript frontend for the McNary Technical Backend, providing a professional legal services website with lead capture, case studies, and FAQ management.
+A Symfony-based backend API with a separate React frontend, providing a professional legal services platform with lead capture, case studies, and FAQ management.

 ## 🚀 Features